-The merger agreement also provides that, in the event the merger agreement is terminated in certain circumstances involving a competing offer to acquire Enron or a change in the Enron board’s recommendation of the merger, Enron would pay Dynegy a break-up fee of $350 million.
+The merger agreement also provides that, in the event the merger agreement is terminated in certain circumstances involving a competing offer to acquire Enron or a change in the Board’s recommendation of the merger, Enron would pay Dynegy a break-up fee of $350 million.
 Dynegy must pay a similar fee to Enron in the event of corresponding actions with respect to Dynegy.

 Under the merger agreement, Enron is entitled to issue up to $2 billion of additional equity prior to closing of the merger.
 However, the Enron merger ratio is subject to downward adjustment if Enron issues equity at an Enron common stock price below the implied Enron common stock price determined by multiplying the Enron merger exchange ratio by the then current Dynegy common stock price.

-In connection with the merger agreement, Dynegy entered into a subscription agreement with Enron and NorthernNatural Gas Company, an Enron subsidiary (NNG), pursuant to which Dynegy agreed to purchase 1,000 shares of NNG’s Series A preferred stock for $1.5 billion.
+In connection with the merger agreement, Dynegy entered into a subscription agreement with Enron and Northern pursuant to which Dynegy agreed to purchase 1,000 shares of Northern’s Series A preferred stock for $1.5 billion.
 This purchase was consummated on November 13, 2001.
 Additionally, Dynegy has agreed to invest an additional $1 billion in Enron at the closing of the merger.

-The preferred stock provides for cumulative dividends at the rate of 6% per annum (subject to declaration by the NNG board of directors) payable annually beginning on January 31, 2003, or, at NNG’s option, quarterly.
+The preferred stock provides for cumulative dividends at the rate of 6% per annum (subject to declaration by the Northern board of directors) payable annually beginning on January 31, 2003, or, at Northern’s option, quarterly.
 Unpaid dividends accrue additional dividends at 6% per annum.
-Upon any liquidation or winding up of NNG, the holders of the preferred stock would be entitled to receive in preference to the holders of the NNG common stock, an amount equal to $1.5 million per share plus accrued and unpaid dividends, if any.
-If the merger agreement is terminated for various specified reasons, NNG may redeem the preferred stock in whole, but not in part, at a redemption price equal to the $1.5 billion liquidation preference amount plus any accrued and unpaid dividends.
+Upon any liquidation or winding up of Northern, the holders of the preferred stock would be entitled to receive, in preference to the holders of the Northern common stock, an amount equal to $1.5 million per share plus accrued and unpaid dividends, if any.
+If the merger agreement is terminated for various specified reasons, Northern may redeem the preferred stock in whole, but not in part, at a redemption price equal to the $1.5 billion liquidation preference amount plus any accrued and unpaid dividends.

-In connection with the subscription agreement, Dynegy entered into an option agreement with a subsidiary of Enron that indirectly owns the common stock of NNG, under which a Dynegy subsidiary has the option to purchase all of the equity of that Enron subsidiary.
+In connection with the subscription agreement, Dynegy entered into an option agreement with a subsidiary of Enron that indirectly owns the common stock of Northern, under which a Dynegy subsidiary has the option to purchase all of the equity of that Enron subsidiary.
 The option will become exercisable only upon certain specified terminations of the merger agreement.
-The exercise price for the option is $23 million, plus the amount by which NNG’s indebtedness under its bank credit facility and senior notes is less than $950 million (or minus the amount by which such indebtedness exceeds $950 million), subject to adjustment for the amount of working capital at the time of the exercise.
-If the option is exercised by Dynegy, Enron will have certain rights to repurchase the ownership of NNG for 90 (or under some scenarios 180) days at a substantially equivalent exercise price adjusted for changes in working capital and debt after the purchase by Dynegy.
+The exercise price for the option is $23 million, plus the amount by which Northern’s indebtedness under its bank credit facility and senior notes is less than $950 million (or minus the amount by which such indebtedness exceeds $950 million), subject to adjustment for the amount of working capital at the time of the exercise.
+If the option is exercised by Dynegy, Enron will have certain rights to repurchase the ownership of Northern for 90 (or under some scenarios 180) days at a substantially equivalent exercise price adjusted for changes in working capital and debt after the purchase by Dynegy.